How effective are the Pfizer, AstraZeneca and Moderna vaccines against Omicron?

 On the same subject, Professor Sahin said: “We continue to work on an adapted vaccine which, we believe, will help to induce a high level of protection against Omicron-induced Covid-19 disease as well as a prolonged protection compared to the current vaccine.”

-Meanwhile, Moderna’s chief medical officer, Dr Paul Burton, said last week that it would take three months for his company to produce a vaccine specifically targeting Omicron.
+Meanwhile, Moderna’s chief medical officer, Dr Paul Burton, said previously that it would take three months for his company to produce a vaccine specifically targeting Omicron.

-The company is, however, yet to give a timeline for vaccine development.
+The company was at that point unable to give a concrete timeline for vaccine development.

 AstraZeneca has not revealed whether or not it will need to develop a new vaccine against Omicron.